 Key Teachings of the Grey-haired Bear

-One of the descendants of the Jostedal Grouse and the man who found her, was a veritable human bear.
+One of the descendants of the Jostedal Grouse was "a bear of a man".
+His life lore includes:

-"No tails are not just for humans," said the bear.
-"What is good is to search for proper evidence where you can find some, and remain uncommitted to bear tales meanwhile.
+"What is good is to search for proper evidence where you can find some, and remain uncommitted to goofy tales meanwhile.

 "Good tales are for those alive; they serve the living.
 If they are good, stories go deep and may represent levels of attainment to aspire to - in this case somewhere along the long Jotunheim mountain range in western Norway.

 "We should seek to digest strong meat slowly and add vegetables and dressing as fit, and supplement it with some fruit.
 Hence, it may be all right to leave the strong meat tales alone for as long as it takes - to digest them and renew one's appetite.
 Bold stories can be strong meat.